Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: In silico experiments on a parallel mini-bioreactor platform

 where $S_f$ ($g/L$) is the substrate concentration in the feed; $V_a$ and $V_s$ ($L$) are the amount of volume addition and subtraction from the pH control, medium balancing, and sampling, respectively.

-Due to the existence of another discrete time set consisting on the pulse-feeding times, the cost function and constraint should be modified.
-To tackle this, we perform an additional analysis on shaping the cost function and defining the constraint in Section~\ref{sec:MPCformulation}.
+Due to the existence of another discrete-time set consisting of the pulse-feeding times, the cost function and constraint should be modified.
+To tackle this, we perform additional analysis on shaping the cost function and defining the constraint in Section~\ref{sec:MPCformulation}.